-The Northern Caracara or Northern Crested Caracara (Caracara cheriway), called Audubon's Caracara in former times, is a bird of prey in the family Falconidae.
-It was formerly considered conspecific with the Southern Caracara (C. plancus) and the extinct Guadalupe Caracara (C. lutosa) as the "Crested Caracara" Ã¢â‚¬â€œ a name still commonly used for the Northern Caracara.
-As its relatives, the Northern Caracara was formerly placed in the genus Polyborus....
+The Northern Crested Caracara, Northern Caracara, or Crested Caracara (Caracara cheriway) as it is properly known where it lives in the Americas, is a bird of prey in the family Falconidae.
+It was formerly considered conspecific with the Southern Caracara (C. plancus) and the extinct Guadalupe Caracara (C. lutosa) as the "Crested Caracara".
+It has also been known as the Audubon's Caracara.
+As with its relatives, the Northern Caracara was formerly placed in the genus Polyborus....